-Figure 6.6 Temperature maps from a numerical simulation of a supernova explosion.
-The supernova of a 200 $M{\odot}$ star is set off at $z\approx20$ in a halo with $M=5\times10^5~M{\odot}$ and $r{\rm vir}\approx100$ pc.
+Figure 6.7 Temperature maps from a numerical simulation of a supernova explosion (see Color Plate 9 for a color version of this figure).
+The supernova of a 200 $M{\odot}$ star is set off at $z \approx 20$ in a halo with $M = 5 \times 10^5 M{\odot}$ and $r{\rm vir} \approx 100$ pc.
 The snapshots are 1, 10, 50, and 200 Myr after the explosion.
 In the first panel on the top left, the supernova is the central hot region; the star's H II region fills most of the box (fading with time as the gas recombines and cools).
 The supernova remnant expands over the four panels, gradually becoming more anisotropic as it encompasses the filamentary structure surrounding the halo.
 Figure credit: Greif, T. et al. Astrophys.
 J. 670, 1 (2007).
+Reproduced with permission of the American Astronomical Society.

-Figure 6.7 Evolution of the simulated supernova explosion described in Fig. 6.6.
+Figure 6.8 Evolution of the simulated supernova explosion described in Fig. 6.7.
 The black dots indicate the spherically-averaged mass-weighted shock radius, while the dashed line shows the analytic estimate using the models of §6.4.2.
 The different phases in the evolution of the remnant are labelled: 'FE' for free expansion (not resolved by the simulation), 'ST' for Sedov-Taylor-von Neumann phase, 'PDS' for pressure-driven snowplow, and 'MCS' for momentum-conserving snowplow.
 The shaded gray region shows the radial dispersion of the shock, which increases dramatically once the shock leaves its host halo thanks to anisotropies in the cosmic web.
 Figure credit: Greif, T. et al. Astrophys.
 J. 670, 1 (2007).
+Reproduced with permission of the American Astronomical Society.